alan-phobos/opengrok-navigator/README.md

 ## Usage

+### Opening in OpenGrok

 1. Open a file in VS Code
 2. Place your cursor on the line you want to view in OpenGrok
 3. Use one of the following methods:
    - Press `Ctrl+Shift+O` (Windows/Linux) or `Cmd+Shift+O` (Mac)
    - Right-click and select "Open in OpenGrok" from the context menu
 4. Your browser will open to the corresponding line in OpenGrok

+### Copying OpenGrok URL

+1. Open a file in VS Code
+2. Place your cursor on the line you want to reference
+3. Use one of the following methods:
+   - Press `Ctrl+Shift+C` (Windows/Linux) or `Cmd+Shift+C` (Mac)
+   - Right-click and select "Copy OpenGrok URL" from the context menu
+4. The URL will be copied to your clipboard

 ## How It Works